bbusemeyer/research_tools/pages/module.md

 `export MODULEPATH=~pyang/soft/modulefiles:$MODULEPATH`

 ## Modules collections
-Save the state of your modules. module save, restore.
-Can use when you only need the module loads.
+Save the state of your modules for a given project and restore it easily without making a new module file.
 Try setting up some modules and doing:
 ```
 module save test